rossanoventurini/qwt/README.md

 An experimental evaluation shows that the quad wavelet tree improves the latency of access, rank and select queries by a factor of $\approx$ 2 compared to other implementations of wavelet trees (e.g., the implementation in the widely used C++ Succinct Data Structure Library ([SDSL](https://github.com/simongog/sdsl-lite))).
 For more details, see [Benchmarks](#bench) and the paper [[3](#bib)].

+## <a name="faste">Even faster rank query</a>

+As previously highlighted, the Quad Wavelet Tree (QWT) enhances query performance by replacing the conventional binary tree structure in the wavelet tree with a 4-ary tree.

+When working with moderately large sequences, the primary factor affecting query performance is the cost of the cache misses, which occur at each level of the wavelet tree.
+However, by utilizing a 4-ary tree structure, we effectively reduce the tree's height by half.
+Consequently, this reduction in height leads to a proportional decrease in the number of cache misses, resulting in the ~2x improvement in query time.

+The **rank** queries can be further improved by means of a **small prediction model** designed to anticipate and pre-fetch the cache lines required for rank queries.
+This could give a further improvement up to 2x for rank query.

 ## <a name="bench">Benchmarks</a>
 We report here a few experiments to compare our implementation with other state-of-the-art implementations.
 The experiments are performed using a single thread on a server machine with 8 Intel i9-9900KF cores with base frequencies of 3.60 GHz running Linux 5.19.0.
 The code is compiled with Rust 1.69.0.
 Each core has a dedicated L1 cache of size 32 KiB, a dedicated L2 cache of size 256 KiB, a shared L3 cache of size 16 MiB, and 64 GiB of RAM.